Antidepressants: Selecting one that's right for you

 - Other medications.
 Your health care provider may recommend combining two antidepressants.
 Or your provider may add other medicines to improve antidepressant effects.
 This is called augmentation.
 Examples of antidepressant augmentation medicines include aripiprazole (Abilify), quetiapine (Seroquel) and lithium (Lithobid).

 Antidepressants and risk of suicide

-Most antidepressants are generally safe, but the Food and Drug Administration requires that all antidepressants carry black box warnings, the strictest warnings for prescriptions.
+Most antidepressants are generally safe, but the U.S. Food and Drug Administration (FDA) requires that all antidepressants carry black box warnings, the strictest warnings for prescriptions.
 In some cases, children, teenagers and young adults under 25 may have an increase in suicidal thoughts or behavior when taking antidepressants, especially in the first few weeks after starting or when the dose is changed.

 Anyone taking an antidepressant should be watched closely for worsening depression or unusual behavior.
-If you or someone you know has suicidal thoughts when taking an antidepressant, immediately contact your doctor or get emergency help.
+If you or someone you know has suicidal thoughts when taking an antidepressant, immediately contact your health care provider or get emergency help.

 Keep in mind that antidepressants are more likely to reduce suicide risk in the long run by improving mood.

 To get the best results from an antidepressant: